 A is for Action

-Q4.
-What do you think you've learned about writing dynamic scenes, keeping the interactions engaging and hooking the reader from when you started writing?
+3. What do you think you've learned about writing dynamic scenes, keeping the interactions engaging, hooking the reader etc, from when you started writing?

-Q5.
-How much energy and drive does it take for you to get where you are now in your writing career?
+4. How much energy and drive has it taken for you to get where you are now in your writing career?

 I am a total type-A workaholic.
 I also didn't start writing seriously until I was in my 30s, so I am impatient.
 For so many writers, it takes ten years to go from "I'd like to write" to seeing something in publication - I just wasn't willing to wait that long.
 So my writing work day is every bit as long and intensive as any other day job.
 I write, read, edit, revise or critique at least 8 hours a day, sometimes more.
 I write when I'm busy, I write when I'm sick, I write when I don't want to, and when I have nothing to say.
 I write when I have had three crushing rejections in a single day and when my beta readers say they don't understand my latest story.

 That's life - that's a job.
 Only, nobody is going to make you do it.
 You are your only boss.
 If you don't push yourself, you won't get there.
 But it seems to work!